awesome-amy/awesome-amy.github.io/_posts/2022-02-16-java-sealed-class.md

 5. If the sealed class has any non-private constructors, the subtype must either implement all of them or define its own constructors that call a non-private constructor of the sealed class.

-Overall, sealed classes in Java provide a way to enforce strict class hierarchies and improve the overall design and stability of your code.

 ## Using sealed class with switch statements
 Sealed types in Java can be used in switch statements to provide better type safety, by ensuring that all possible cases are handled and avoiding runtime errors.